 Julia has spent her career focused on the intersection of agriculture and environmental conservation, which all began with her first job out of college at Annie’s Homegrown, the macaroni and cheese company.
 Julia has always been an environmentalist, but it was working in the food industry that helped her understand the outsized impact of our agricultural systems on the land.

 After Annie’s, Julia completed her graduate work in plant breeding, sustainable agriculture, and journalism.
-She went on to work on agriculture and conservation policy at the Institute for Agriculture and Trade Policy, and then to directly work with farmers as an educator with the University of Wisconsin Extension service.
+She went on to work on agriculture and conservation policy at the Institute for Agriculture and Trade Policy, and then to work directly with farmers as an educator with the University of Wisconsin Extension service.
+She served as a program officer with the McKnight Foundation’s Mississippi River program until its sunset.

 FMR Involvement: Board member since March 2020